2014–15 North Carolina Tar Heels women's basketball team

 The 2014–15 North Carolina Tar Heels women's basketball team represented the University of North Carolina at Chapel Hill during the 2014–15 NCAA Division I women's basketball season.
-The Tar Heels, led by twenty-ninth year head coach Sylvia Hatchell, played their games at Carmichael Arena and were members of the Atlantic Coast Conference.
+The Tar Heels, led by twenty-ninth-year head coach Sylvia Hatchell, played their games at Carmichael Arena and were members of the Atlantic Coast Conference.
 They finished the season 26–9, 10–6 ACC play to finish in sixth place.
 They advanced to the quarterfinals of the ACC women's tournament, where they lost to Louisville.
-They received at-large bid of the NCAA women's tournament, where they defeated Liberty in the first round, Ohio State in the second round before losing to South Carolina in the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated Liberty in the first round and Ohio State in the second round, before losing to South Carolina in the sweet sixteen.